tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 For each test in an implementation, that test MUST produce the same results as are specified in a row of the validation data for that test, except when a bdq:sourceAuthority parameter specifies a web service other than the default sourceAuthority specified for that test.

+### Tools for validating test implementations with the validation data (non-normative)

+The bdqtestrunner tool (Morris, 2024), written in Java, was written to validate the implementations of the BDQ Core tests in various FilteredPush data quality libraries against the test validation data.
+See: [doi:10.5281/zenodo.13932177](https://doi.org/10.5281/zenodo.13932178) or [github.com/FilteredPush/bdqtestrunner/](https://github.com/FilteredPush/bdqtestrunner/)  It uses java annotations on methods that implement tests in order to match inputs from the validation data to methods under test that implement individual tests.
+It could be reused to validate implementations in other java classes that follow the same use of ffdq-api (**TODO: Cite**) java annotations.

 ## Cite BDQ Core